Updated: 03/16/20 | March 16th, 2020

-The American South has a mixed reputation in U.S. popular culture: it’s home to sweet tea, greasy but delicious food, country music and the blues, friendly and helpful people, and beautiful and diverse landscapes.
-However, it’s also supposedly filled with guns, racists, bigots, and rednecks, and it’s the subject of other negative stereotypes.
+The American South has a mixed reputation: it’s home to sweet tea, greasy but delicious food, country music, the blues, friendly and helpful people, and beautiful and diverse landscapes.
+However, it’s also associated with guns, racists, bigots, rednecks, and is the subject of many other negative stereotypes.

 After spending months exploring the region, I realized that the Southern states, encompassing a large area of the United States, are not as culturally and politically monolithic as they once were.
-There is prodigious variety here, and the region left me with many impressions:
+There is a prodigious variety here, and the region left me with many impressions.

 Music is a way of life here.
 The sound of live music filled the air everywhere.
 Nashville, Memphis, and New Orleans are famous music haunts, but even the tiniest towns have robust live music scenes.
 From jazz to country to blues to bluegrass, there’s a music soul to this region.
 I danced, jammed, and sang, and it was wonderful.

 There’s a common belief that the South is home to the friendliest people in the country.
 I’m not sure I believe that, but I would agree that Southerners are certainly friendly.
 They are cheerful, talkative, and incredibly helpful.
 Strangers waved hello, inquired about my day, were quick with invites for drinks, and generally made an effort to make me feel welcome.
 The folks here have hospitality down to an art.

 Plus, they seem to have an endless supply of sweet tea and I can’t get enough of that stuff!

 4. The Landscape is Stunning